Finding a solution to the mystery phrase coined by St. Paul, the discerning of spirits.

 To another the working of miracles; to another prophecy; to another discerning of spirits; to another divers kinds of tongues; to another the interpretation of tongues:2

-The critical word in all of this is the Greek noun, διάκρισις diakrisis.
-If this word is understood in its historical state, it may unlock all the needed clues.
+The critical word in all of this is the Greek noun, διάκρισις–diakrisis.
+If one can unlock this word in its historical state, it may unlock all the needed clues.

-The first place to go to for a definition of this word are the primary dictionaries.
+The first place to go to for a definition of this word is the primary dictionaries.

 Bauer Arndt Gingrich has διάκρισις as distinguishing, differentiation of good and evil… ability to distinguish betw. spirits… critical examination of the miraculous signs.3